matrix-org/matrix-spec-proposals/proposals/4042-disabled-presence-state.md

 ## Unstable prefix

-Unstable implementations will use the state of `support.feline.mscXXXX.v1.disabled` in place of `disabled`.
+Unstable implementations will use the state of `support.feline.msc4042.v1.disabled` in place of `disabled`.

 ## Dependencies

-This MSC does not have any direct dependencies but is paired with MSC_PRESENCE_OVERRIDE_PLACEHOLDER due to this MSC being a semi dependency for it.
+This MSC does not have any direct dependencies but is paired with MSC4043 due to this MSC being a semi dependency for it.
 These proposals can be adopted independently.